freenas/freenas-docs/userguide/sharing.rst

 #.
 Each volume or dataset is considered to be its own filesystem and
     NFS is not able to cross filesystem boundaries.

 #.
-The network or host must be unique per share and per filesystem or
+The network must be unique per share and per filesystem or directory.
-    directory.

 #.
 The :guilabel:`All directories` option can only be used once per
     share per filesystem.